 Magnify Glass Pros

 - No credit history required: You can qualify for this card without any credit history, making this a great option for students new to credit.
-You don’t even need a Social Security number when applying.
+And if you’re an international student, you don’t even need a Social Security number when applying.

 What should I look for in a student credit card?